Mikej81/bigip_to_xc_faq/docs/source/index.rst

 Clustering and High availability
 --------------------------------

 Customer Edge Clustering differs from BIG-IP in that it is based on Kubernetes, and requires different architectures.
-I highly recommend checking out the Customer Edge Deployment article by Matt Harmon on DevCentral for a primer https://community.f5.com/kb/technicalarticles/f5-distributed-cloud---customer-edge-site---deployment--routing-options/319435.

 Similar to BIG-IP in VMWare or HyperV environments, there are a couple configs to be aware of.